• Skip to main content

 Heat a pan with ghee

-8. Add pepper powder and the other half mutton masala powder.
+8. Add pepper powder and the other half meat masala powder.
 If using ready made powder, take care not to use a lot.
 You can also skip using masala at this stage if you do not prefer.
 Stir the masala in ghee/oil.

 Add pepper powder